Bira/octopus-carnival/_drafts/dfrpg-ads-disads-skills.md

 into play, it gives you a -1 penalty per -5 points of its cost for whatever it is you're trying to do.
-So the player of your typical horny bard isn't forced to make a pass at every attractive person they meet, but they might occasionally need to weather a -3 penalty to their actions because they can't help but being distracted by that attractiveness.
+So the player of your typical horny bard isn't forced to make a pass at every attractive person they meet, but they might occasionally need to weather a -3 penalty to their actions because they can't avoid being distracted by that attractiveness.

 Finally, we have some disadvantages here that aren't recommended for any